justin-behm2016/MechaCar_Statistical_Analysis/README.md

 * Pictured above are the T Test results ran on each lot individually, comparing lots 1, 2, and 3 to the mean value of 1500 (with lots going 1, 2, then 3 in decending order).
+* Lot 1 has a p-value of 1, significantly higher than an assumed significance value of 0.05 percent.
+This allows the null hypothesis to be rejected, meaning the Lot 1 mean is statistically similar to the mean value of 1500.
+* Lot 2 has a p-value of 0.61 which is also significantly higher than the assumed significance value.
+This means the null hypothesis can be rejected again, meaning the Lot 2 mean is statistically similar to the mean value of 1500.
+* Lot 3 has a p-value of 0.04 which is not significantly higher than the assumed significance value.
+Due to this, the null hypothesis cannot be rejected, meaning the Lot 3 mean is statistically differenet compared to the mean value of 1500.